ififfy/flipflip/docs/library.md

 src="doc_icons/merge.svg" alt="Find Mergeables" width="20" height="20"> ) in the sidebar.
 You will then see a list of
 local sources sorted into sets.
 Each set shares the same tags and could each (in theory) be merged into one source.
-This, of course, is entirely up to the discretion of the user and FlipFlip does not have the ability to automatically merge these folders (they must be merged manually and the extra sources deleted).
+This, of course, is entirely up to the discretion of the user and FlipFlip does not have the ability to automatically merge these folders (they must be merged manually, and the extra sources deleted).

 ## Import Remote Sources
 The Library provides the ability to import sources from **Tumblr**, **Reddit**, **Instagram**, and **Twitter**.
 These